-Multi-stakeholder initiatives (MSIs) are collaborations between businesses, civil society and other stakeholders that seek to address issues of mutual concern, including human rights and sustainability.
+So what are multi-stakeholder initiatives (MSIs)?
+MSIs are collaborations between businesses, civil society and other stakeholders that seek to address issues of mutual concern, including human rights and sustainability.
 To do so, initiatives may work to facilitate dialogue across stakeholder groups, foster cross-sector engagement, or develop and apply standards for corporate or government conduct.

 Over the last two decades, MSIs have been established in almost every major global industry.
-They are now responsible for certifying the production of clothing and food, monitoring the extraction of oil and gas, and establishing codes of conduct for internet companies regarding privacy and freedom of expression amongst other activities.
-By joining an MSI, companies or governments agree to adhere to that MSI’s standards or work towards that initiative’s goals.
+They are now responsible for certifying the production of clothing and food, monitoring the extraction of oil and gas, and establishing codes of conduct for internet companies regarding privacy and freedom of expression.
+By joining an MSI, companies or governments publicly commit to that MSI’s standards or work towards that initiative’s goals.

 HOW DID MSIS EMERGE AS IMPORTANT TOOLS IN THE CORPORATE ACCOUNTABILITY CONTEXT?